Table of Contents

 Life insurance is not typically covered by renters insurance.
 However, some creative attorneys may make a suicide wrongful death claim for coverage.

-A clause prohibiting reimbursement unless for death by natural causes, on the other hand, will almost certainly be upheld by courts or another insurance regulation/law.
+On the other hand, a clause prohibiting reimbursement unless for death by natural causes will almost certainly be upheld by courts or another insurance regulation/law.

 Process of Getting a Life Insurance Policy

 After two to three years of purchase, the benefactor’s policy is generally incontestable.
-But if the suicide happens during the two to three-year period, many insurance companies won’t pay.
+But if the suicide happens for two to three years, many insurance companies won’t pay.

 Did your insurer deny or contest your claim?
 How do you go about it?
 It is important to note that insurers always go to law enforcement and medical experts for circumstances around death, whether accidental or doctor-assisted suicide.